 So you’ve decided a webinar is right for your goals, but how do you create such a thing?
 Here's a break down of the basic steps:

 - Prepare: Well before your webinar you should know exactly what you want to deliver and what you intend to get out of it.
 Start your preparation by outlining your goals and key points.
 Then build your presentation with a tool like Prezi, or Microsoft's PowerPoint.
 Gather eye-catching charts, videos, and statistics to keep the audience interested.

 - Practice: Long before you hold your webinar you should go through your presentation and make sure you know it well.
 You should also spend some time with your webinar software.
 While webinar products through such platforms as WebEx are very easy-to-use you don’t want to figure things out during your event.
 Spend some time with the software before the webinar so you’re comfortable with the technology.

 - Invite: Now it’s time to set up the webinar and sign people up for it.
 Using WebEx or your other webinar software, schedule a new webinar.
 Once you do that you’ll be left with a webinar link.
 You can then put that link in a calendar invite which you email to all your participants using whatever schedule/calendar system you wish.

 - Present: On the day of the webinar, you’ll follow the WebEx link you created and sign in as the presenter.
 From there you can easily share your screen, audio, and video to give the webinar presentation you prepared.

-- Share: By using WebEx you can easily stream your live webinar to a service like Switchboard Live which will allow you to send the webinar to YouTube, Facebook, Periscope, or any place people watch live videos.
+- Share: By using WebEx you can easily stream your live webinar to a service like Switchboard Live which will allow you to send the webinar to YouTube, Facebook, Periscope, or any place people watch live streaming videos.
 After the webinar is over you can post the recorded video for others to watch back at anytime.